 4.5.1.
 The temperature in the chamber is recorded at two points by temperature sensors which are connected so as to show a mean value.
 The measuring points are extended approximately 0.1 m into the enclosure from the vertical centre line of each side wall at a height of 0.9 ±0.2 m.

 4.5.2.
-The temperatures of the fuel tank(s) are recorded by means of the sensor positioned in the fuel tank as in paragraph 5.1.1. below in the case of use of the gasoline canister load option (paragraph 5.1.5. below).
+The temperatures of the fuel tank(s) are recorded by means of the sensor positioned in the fuel tank as in paragraph 5.1.1. of this annex in the case of use of the gasoline canister load option (paragraph 5.1.5. of this annex).

 4.5.3.
 Temperatures shall, throughout the evaporative emission measurements, be recorded or entered into a data processing system at a frequency of at least once per minute.